codefoster/codefoster.com/source/_posts/holo.md

 Go register now to save your spot.
 I created a short URL to a search of all of the HOLOs being offered &ndash; [http://aka.ms/holo](http://aka.ms/holo).

-I&#39;m going to be presenting a number of the JavaScript courses, so I&#39;ll see you online!
+I'm going to be presenting a number of the JavaScript courses, so I'll see you online!